Saltford water recycling centre

 The current site, shown on maps from 1914, was expanded in the 1960s but, apart from two large storm tanks and four filter beds installed in the early 2000s, has largely remained unaltered in the years since.

-With the local population projected to expand in future years, further development is now necessary to ensure the enhanced regulations to improve river water quality will be met.
+With the local population projected to expand in future years, further development is now necessary to ensure that the enhanced regulations to improve river water quality are met.

 The Saltford centre also forms part of Wessex Water’s nutrient removal programme within the Bristol Avon Catchment.